DS-100/debugging-guide/sql/sql.md

 ### `Cannot compare values of type __ and type __`
 This error often occurs when a string-type column (ie. `CHAR` or `VARCHAR`) is compared with a numeric-type column (ie. `INT`, `BIGINT`, `FLOAT`, `REAL`).
 If you're interested in learning more about SQL datatypes, check out [this link](https://www.w3schools.com/sql/sql_datatypes.asp)!

-To debug, start by checking the type of the column(s) you're working with; you can either scroll up to (or make a new) cell with the code:
+To debug, start by checking the type of the column(s) you're working with; you can either scroll up to the cell (or make a new cell) with the code:

 ```
 %%sql